The Conduit towers over Khael-Vorath in Signal Decay

 The defenses scaled.

-Patches cracked the pattern.
+Patches cracked it.

-The defenses weren’t protecting something.
+Patches was the longest-surviving Expanse nomad, a wiry figure wound in layers of salvaged alloy mesh who had survived not by outfighting the defenses but by understanding something about them that no one else had quite articulated.
+The defenses weren’t protecting anything, Patches realized.
 They were grading something.
 Barrier drones tested baseline motor function.
 Tactical units tested strategic thinking.
-Adaptive AI tested creative problem-solving.
-Each corridor deeper was harder than the last, and the difficulty curve wasn’t random — it was calibrated, increasing in precise increments that matched the progression of a standardized assessment.
+Adaptive systems tested creative problem-solving.
+Every corridor deeper was harder than the last, and the difficulty did not increase randomly; it increased in precise, measured increments that matched the progression of a very thorough standardized assessment.

 Patches stopped fighting the Expanse and started taking the test.
-The results improved immediately.

 The Abyssal Veins